 Who the heck is Paul and why does he get to review books for the BookBitch™?

 Paul Lane retired from the Palm Beach County Library System.

 “A few facts about my worthiness to write up reviews…I am on my second career.
 First one was in Latin American sales and marketing, living in several countries overseas.
 Did a fair amount of traveling as part of the job and found that a love of reading was enhanced by having nights and weekends away from home with just ancient soap operas on the tube.
 Began reading all the fiction I could get my hands on and that would fit into my suitcase.
 Upon retirement I found that if I stayed home like other old farts my wife would get rid of me.
 Since I am crazy about her I looked for another job, and lucked out by finding one working for the Palm Beach County Library System.
 Had work, myriads of books and DVDs, interaction with young and vital co-workers and a chance to yak with bunches of people without the obligation to sell them anything.
 I work at the same library as the BookBitch™ and have gotten her to recommend great gobs of new authors and books to expand my horizons.
 Being eternally grateful for these recommendations I have decided to also give her a chance to pull her hair out reading my reviews.”

 I love to read.
 I started my website as a way to keep track of the books I read.
 I am very opinionated and when I find a book I love, I can’t wait to tell the world about it.

 I’ve been reviewing books for my own site since 1998; I was one of the original book bloggers.
-I also reviewed for Library Journal for more than ten years, and started reviewing for Booklist in 2012.
+I also review for Library Journal for over 15 years now, and started reviewing for Booklist in 2012.